z0rzi/copilot-help.nvim/README.md

 - Adding place-holders in cores for language currently used
 - Possibility to specify the core to use for each macro
-- Changing how full-screen works: use `ctrl`+`M` to toggle between fullscreen and windowed
 - Automatically fix the spaces between messages in the chat
-- Refactor the lua code in different files
-- Comment the code
+- Add the currently used core next to the 'AI' for each message
 - Write tests